 George started to dismantle the lock, he got the screws out but the two red handles for the locks were proving impossible to remove so we could see inside.
 Panic and annoyance were starting to set in.
-We took turns in trying to get these small red handles off.
-Eventually, after about half an hour we get them off and can finally see inside the lock.
+We took turns in trying to get these two small red handles off without risking further damage to the lock.
+Eventually, after about half an hour we get them off and could finally see inside the lock.

 The lock has broken, the metal bar that connects to the handle has snapped at a weak spot.
 Although the back of the lock is off and we can see what has happened we are still stuck.
 The broken bit of metal that is wedged half in the door and half in the striker plate is hidden inside a reinforced lock mechanism!
-Realising we might be here a while we order a curry take away, at least it can be passed through the window
+Realising we might be here a while we order a takeaway, at least it can be passed through the window!

 Learning to dismantle your new RV

 We start trying to take the trim of the door frame off, hoping we can gain access to the stuck piece of metal.
 The door trim goes around the entire door and behind pieces of carpet and proves almost as difficult to remove as the lock!
 We open a gap and can see the broken striker, but a screwdriver can’t get in there to shove it clear of the striker plate.
 I grab a metal skewer and try and shape it into a hook to push the metal out of the frame, but it’s too weak.
 We need something that shape but stronger; I suggest Allen keys, but we don’t have any in the RV and George’s mum, the only person at the house right now, can’t go rummaging in toolboxes as she has a broken shoulder!